-

 second world war RAF units in the south west

-Midlands, excluding brief visitors: principal units
+Midlands, excluding brief visitors: principal

 Unit